Hillbrow Tower

-The tower was constructed for South African Posts & Telecommunications, which later became Telkom, South Africa's government run and the country's largest telecommunications company.
+The tower was constructed for South African Posts & Telecommunications, which later became Telkom, South Africa's government-run and largest telecommunications company.
 As the general height of buildings rose in the central business district, it became necessary that the height of the new telecommunications tower stayed above the height of the buildings surrounding it.

 Tourist attraction

-The Hillbrow Tower has been closed to visitors since 1981, primarily due to security reasons.
+The Hillbrow Tower has been closed to visitors since 1981, primarily for security reasons.
 Before the closure, the Hillbrow tower was one of the largest tourist draws in Johannesburg.
 The public was able to enter six public floors at the top of the tower.
-One of the floors housed a popular revolving restaurant named Heinrich's Restaurant, as well as another non-rotating restaurant known as the Grill Room and the observation floor which was at 197 m height.
+One of the floors housed a popular revolving restaurant named "Heinrich's Restaurant" and a discotheque named "Cloud 9" as well as another non-rotating restaurant known as "the Grill Room" and the observation floor which was at 197 m height.

 During the 2010 FIFA World Cup, a huge football was fitted to the tower to celebrate the event.
 In 2013, television programme Carte Blanche broadcast from what used to be the revolving restaurant.

 The Hillbrow Tower is one of two iconic towers that are often used to identify the Johannesburg skyline.
 The second tower, the Sentech Tower (old Albert Hertzog Tower), is used for television and radio transmissions.